 Do they usually want to hug but now try and find out of the way places to hide?
 Under your shed outside?
 Under a bed in your house?
 Or, do they usually like to be left alone but now they want attention every minute of the day?

 Like many beautiful natural creatures, dogs can sense when their time is coming to an end.
 Your dog might be trying to tell you something.
-As always, it’s your job to be listening.
+As always, it’s your job to be listening, so contact us today.